kedro-org/kedro-plugins/kedro-datasets/CONTRIBUTING.md

 1. Must be something that the Kedro TSC is willing to maintain.
 2. Must be fully documented.
+3. Must have working doctests (unless complex cloud/DB setup required, which can be discussed in the review).
-3. Must run as part of the regular CI/CD jobs.
+4. Must run as part of the regular CI/CD jobs.
-4. Must have 100% test coverage.
+5. Must have 100% test coverage.
-5. Should support all Python versions under NEP 29 (3.10+ currently).
+6. Should support all Python versions under NEP 29 (3.10+ currently).
-6. Should work on Linux, macOS, and Windows.
+7. Should work on Linux, macOS, and Windows.

 #### Experimental datasets
 The requirements for experimental datasets are more flexible and these datasets are not maintained by the Kedro TSC.
 Experimental datasets: